Goldeye G-130 VSWIR camera with Sony IMX990 sensor

 Allied Vision – The SWIR camera expert

 Allied Vision has many years of experience in the development of short-wave infrared cameras with InGaAs sensor technology.
 The current product portfolio includes models with QVGA and VGA resolution with and without thermoelectric sensor cooling.
 For scientific applications, cameras with two-stage thermoelectric sensor cooling (TEC2), nitrogen cooling chamber and fan are also available, which enable particularly low-noise image acquisition with long exposure times.
 With this comprehensive expertise, Allied Vision provides optimized cameras with outstanding image quality in terms of homogeneity, dynamics, and linearity for a wide range of applications.
-The high quality of Goldeye SWIR cameras is emphasized by a 3-year guarantee, which is unique for SWIR cameras in the market.
+The high quality of Goldeye VSWIR cameras is emphasized by a 3-year guarantee, which is unique for SWIR cameras in the market.
 The ease-of-use of Goldeye cameras provides an unmatched out-of-the-box experience.

 IR-specific features (camera and sensor)